tonghuikang/poe-protocol/fastapi_poe/README.md

 - `sudo apt install libpython3.9-dev` for `pdftotext`

+Manual testing procedure
+- Send multiple English words
+- Send one English word
+- Send a url to an image
+- Send a url to a pdf

 ## Write your own bot

 This package can also be used as a base to write your own bot.
 You can inherit from